ravipurohit1991/lauetoolsnn/README.md

 - tqdm

 #### Installation
-Lauetoolsnn can be installed either via PYPI usiing the following command in terminal
+Lauetoolsnn can be installed either via PYPI usiing the following command in terminal (this installs all dependencies automatically)
 ``` bash
 $ pip install lauetoolsnn
 ```

 or can be compiled and installed locally via the setup.py file.
 Download the Github repository and type the following in terminal.
+In this case, the dependencies has to be installed manually.
+The latest version of each dependency works as of (01/04/2022).
 ``` bash
 $ python setup.py install
 ```